evgueni-alexeev/HEPT-CMS/README.md

 Implementation of HEPT efficient transformer model utilizing LSH (https://arxiv.org/abs/2402.12535) for high pileup CMS data.
 Transformer/efficient attention and hashing code was adapted from Siqi Miao's repo: https://github.com/Graph-COM/HEPT, who is one of the authors on the paper.

 Currently set up to run tracking and pileup tasks using **LST line segment (LS)** features.
-- **Pileup** model does binary classification on LS using `LS_isFake` branch as labels
+- **Pileup** model does binary classification on LS using `LS_isFake` branch as labels.
-- **Tracking** model outputs 24D learned embedding space where true LS from the same sim track (`LS_SimTrkIdx` branch) are clustered together, with no additional post-processing
+- **Tracking** model outputs 24D learned embedding space where true LS from the same sim track (`LS_SimTrkIdx` branch) are clustered together, with no additional post-processing.

+See [slides](https://github.com/evgueni-alexeev/HEPT-CMS/blob/main/HEPT%20implementation%20for%20CMS.pdf) for some info.

 ### Dataset construction

-Raw event data is generated from pileup 50, 100 or 200 ntuple (not included in repo due to size) via `data/process_ntuple.py` and saved as `graph_#.pt` files.
+Raw event data is generated from pileup 50, 100 or 200 ntuple (not included in repo due to size, see below for uaf paths) via `data/process_ntuple.py` and saved as `graph_#.pt` files.
 There are a few raw events included in the repo for illustrative purposes (not enough for proper training).
 To generate the combined dataset from those event files, run
 ```
 python dataset.py -d <task> -pu <pileup density> ...
 ```